yzyii/luashitacast/README.md

 ## Additional Commands for BLM:
 ```
 [Regular Toggles]
+/mode   - toggles Elemental and Enfeebling Magic between regular Potency / Damage and Magic Accuracy sets.
+/oor    - forces use of Master Caster Bracelets for Enfeebling Magic.
+          you can toggle this on when you are in areas where these are active.
 /yellow - equips gear to lower HP before finishing casts to trigger Sorcerer's Ring.
           This is on by default.
 /mb     - equips gear that gives bonuses to magic burst damage when casting nukes.